Partakithware/ArcaneTextEditor/README.md

 Example: Included as main_custom.cpp, it is already custom mapped and is the direct same as main.cpp beyond that!

 main_custom.cpp is the same as main.cpp, but its custom mapped using ArcaneText + a custom mapping.
 I am not going to provide the correct mapping, so take a swing at it and try to get it back to normal if you want.
 This provides a good example of how ArcaneText works in my opinion.
+I will say its a direct 1 to 3.
+Not variable.

 The project includes a GTK UI to load/save text files, generate or edit the mapping, and save/load the mapping as JSON.